xeroctation/to-do-app/README.md

 # TO DO APPLICATION

-This app allows users to track the dos.
+This web application helps users to manage their tasks and plans.

 #### Instructions
-1.Download the source code
+1.Clone or Download the source code
 ```bash
 git clone https://github.com/xeroctation/to-do-app.git
 ```

-or just download the *.zip file
+or you can just download the to-do-app-master.zip file

-2.Install description
+2.Install npm
 ```bash
 npm install
 ```